chelsea-12/chelseaexamples/h2-threatmodeling.md

 PetFood manages a variety of assets, such as customer data, employee data, payment processing systems, inventory management systems and website infrastructure.

 The highest prioritisation is the safe management of customer data and the handling of payments and payment information.
 Also maintaining the integrity of the website is crucial to the successful running of this company.

+The website server is managed by IT specialists only, whereas customer data needs to be accessed by multiple departments which leaves this as the most vulnerable asset.
+Stock levels are managed by warehouse staff, but data from this will be communicated to other departments, for example, when new stock is ordered and payment receipts are sent to the finance department.

 Sources that helped me write this threat model in addition to the four linked articles below include ********